 The RICS 2018 Professional Statement (which we refer to in more detail below) provides that such ‘catch all’ clauses should not be used to offer protection for services which have been forgotten in drafting.
 A landlord should ensure that the definition of the services is drafted as widely as possible and, therefore, removing the need to rely upon the ‘catch all’ clause.

-A tenant will likely wish to ensure that they exclude certain items from the service charge, albeit in some cases still require such a service to be provided.
-Specifically, this might include:
+Care should be taken to establish what services the landlord is obliged to provide, and what additional services the landlord can choose to provide.
+A tenant will likely wish to ensure that the Landlord is obliged to provide certain essential services, but that certain costs are expressly excluded from the service charge, albeit in some cases still requiring such a service to be provided.

 - Costs of inherent defects in structures